PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

    entered value unless this value is set to True.
 The default is False.
 Setting to True will ensure the default value will always be rendered in the panhandler UI.
 6. required: Determines if a value is required for this field.
 The default is False.
+7. help_text: Optional attribute that will be displayed immediately under the field.
+This is useful for giving extra information to the user about the purpose of a field.

 .. note::